Skip to content

 Top Programs

 The fields Pacific Northwest College of Art awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Based in Portland, Oregon, Pacific Northwest College of Art keeps admissions accessible, extending offers to roughly 75% of those who apply.
-The school reports a graduation rate of roughly 36%.
+Based in Portland, Oregon, Pacific Northwest College of Art admits most of the students who apply; the acceptance rate is roughly 75%.
+The graduation rate is roughly 36%.

-Ten years out, alumni of Pacific Northwest College of Art report median earnings of $34,883; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Pacific Northwest College of Art report median earnings of $34,883, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools